DhruvPatel01/coursera_pgm_python/README.md

 This repository contains Python skeleton for programming assignments of Coursera course "Probabilistic Graphical Models" by Daphne Koller.

-At the moment, all the assignments from Part B and C are ported.
+All the assignments from part A, B and C have been ported.
-From Part A last three assignments have been ported.
-I am working on the first assignment.

-# Why?

 The course assignments are written in MATLAB/OCTAVE.
 I personally find this language harder in modern times and feel that newcomers generally